concord-consortium/lara/README.md

 ## Deploying

-If you have rights to deploy to [http://lightweight-mw.concord.org](http://lightweight-mw.concord.org)
+If you have rights to deploy to [http://lightweight-mw.concord.org](http://lightweight-mw.concord.org) or [http://lightweight-mw.staging.concord.org](http://lightweight-mw.staging.concord.org),

+    cap production deploy

+or

-        cap deploy
+    cap staging deploy

-should be sufficient to deploy from the master branch of this repository.
-If you're using a different branch, or deploying to a different server, you will want to edit `config/deploy.rb`.
+respectively, should be sufficient to deploy from the "production" and "staging" branches of this repository.
+If you're using a different branch, or deploying to a different server, you will want to edit `config/deploy/staging.rb` or `config/deploy/production.rb`.

 ## Running RSpec tests
-From the main plugin directory, run
+From the application root, run

       RAILS_ENV=test rspec spec